-When it comes to South America, many countries have been taking the hype for years, including Brazil and Argentina.
-Yet, this magnificent continent embraces several beautiful countries that happen to be a little forgotten in the tourism world.
-Today, we’re spotting the lights on the great South American country that is Venezuela.
+Many countries in South America have been getting the hype for years, including Brazil and Argentina.
+Yet this magnificent continent embraces several beautiful countries that happen to be a little forgotten in the tourism world.
+Today, we’re spotting the lights on the great South American country of Venezuela.

 Although it is not the protagonist of many travel tales, Venezuela is home to some of the world’s natural grandeurs.
-It holds the largest waterfall in the world as well as the largest lake in the continent.
-Not only that, but it’s also home to delightful jungles, enormous mountains capped with snow, and a huge natural diversity.
+It holds the world’s largest waterfall and lake on the continent.
+Not only that, but it’s also home to delightful jungles, enormous mountains capped with snow, and a vast natural diversity.

-Let’s not forget about its spacious coastline on the Caribbean that makes for a fantastic getaway, Bottomline, Venezuela is a beauty spot on Earth that needs to be discovered, promising to give you wondrous landscapes and breathtaking sights.
+Let’s not forget about its spacious coastline in the Caribbean, which makes for a fantastic getaway.
+The bottom line is that Venezuela is a beautiful spot on Earth that needs to be discovered, promising wondrous landscapes and breathtaking sights.

 If you think you’re ready for this adventure, we’ve got your back with an itinerary of the destinations you shouldn’t miss.
-It includes the hottest tourist destinations in the country as well as some hidden gems.
-There are some off the beaten path spots because, at the end, the best places are not easily reachable.
+It includes the country’s hottest tourist destinations and some hidden gems.
+There are some off-the-beaten-path spots because, in the end, the best places are not easily reachable.
 We promise it’s worth the time and effort!

 1. See the Angel Falls

-Haven’t we already mentioned that Venezuela is home to the world’s highest waterfall?
-Well, we were actually referring to the renowned Angel Falls.
-Situated in the heart of the country, this streaming waterfall is capable of taking your breath away.
-It’s a delightful sight where the waters cascade from the top of beautifully rising mountains, traveling 979 meters down.
+Haven’t we mentioned that Venezuela is home to the world’s highest waterfall?
+Well, we were referring to the renowned Angel Falls.
+Situated in the heart of the country, this streaming waterfall can take your breath away.
+It’s a delightful sight where the waters cascade from the top of beautifully rising mountains, travelling 979 meters down.

-No wonder the Angel Falls happens to be one of the prominent features of South America.
+No wonder the Angel Falls is one of the prominent features of South America.
 It’s advised to visit anywhere between May and November.
-During the colder seasons, the falls kind of hide behind a mist.
-However, all tourists are welcomed to watch the falls at any time through the year.
+During the colder seasons, the falls hide behind a mist.
+However, tourists are welcome to watch the falls at any time throughout the year.

-Usually, tourists get to see the Angel Falls from the Canaima National Park.
+Usually, tourists see Angel Falls from Canaima National Park.
 However, the sight can be a little remote or even difficult to observe.
-During those times, many flights can be easily arranged to take the visitors on a nice ride above the beautiful waters.
+During those times, many flights can be easily arranged to take visitors on a nice ride above the beautiful waters.

 2. Visit the Canaima National Park and La Gran Sabana